IGELsociety/IGEL_website/content/events/event-IGEL2025.md

 The IGEL 2025 conference will take place over 2 full days, on June 5th and June 6th.

 - On June 4th, the day before the start of the IGEL 2024 conference in Austin, there will be a welcome session for registration and "meet and great" with the local organizers.
 - June 5th: parallel sessions from 8.00 am to 5 pm.
-Conference dinner in the evening.
+Conference dinner in the evening: Chapulín Cantina on South Congress in Austin
 - June 6th: parallel sessions and closing remarks from 8.00 am to 5 pm.

 ## Venue